 The definition of a function requires that for each input in the domain there is exactly one output in the codomain.
 However, the correspondence does not have to behave the other way around.
-A member of the codomain might have many inputs from the domain that create it, or it may have none at all.
+An output from the codomain could have many different inputs from the domain which the transformation sends to that output, or there could be no inputs at all which the transformation sends to that output.
 To formalize our discussion of this aspect of linear transformations, we define the pre-image.